ezeeFlop/spt-assistant/client/mac/README.md

 ## Echo Cancellation

-The application uses macOS's native echo cancellation system, which automatically prevents the assistant's voice from being picked up by the microphone.
-This is achieved through:
+The application uses **`setVoiceProcessingEnabled(true)`** on the AVAudioEngine input node, which is the macOS equivalent of iOS's `setPreferredEchoCancellationInInput(_:)`.
+This provides professional-grade echo cancellation that prevents the assistant's voice from being picked up by the microphone.

-- **AVAudioEngine**: Proper audio routing with simultaneous input/output
-- **System Integration**: Leveraging macOS built-in audio processing
-- **No Manual Processing**: The system handles echo cancellation automatically

-This approach is equivalent to using `getUserMedia({ audio: { echoCancellation: true } })` in a web browser.
+**Implementation Details:**
+- **Voice Processing**: Uses `inputNode.setVoiceProcessingEnabled(true)`
+- **Real-time Echo Cancellation**: Automatically filters assistant voice from microphone input
+- **Barge-in Prevention**: Prevents false triggers during assistant speech
+- **Standard Apple API**: Uses the official Apple-recommended approach for voice applications

+This is the same technology used in professional VoIP applications and provides robust echo cancellation specifically designed for voice assistant use cases.
+The implementation follows Apple's WWDC 2019 guidance for voice processing in AVAudioEngine.

 ## Architecture

 The application follows modern SwiftUI patterns:

 - **AppState**: Centralized state management using `@ObservableObject`
-- **AudioManager**: Handles audio capture/playback with native echo cancellation
+- **AudioManager**: Handles audio capture/playback with AVAudioEngine voice processing
 - **WebSocketManager**: Manages WebSocket communication with the backend
 - **Views**: Modular SwiftUI views for different UI components